ForeverOpp/blog/source/_posts/hexo-install-and-backup.md

 ## Restore
   If you have a new computer or you move your workspce, you need to restore your blog.
   First, you should install `git` and `Node.js`.
 And creat a new workspce by inputing
   ```bash
   mkdir workspace
   cd workspace
   ```
-  > Notice: If your directory name is too lang to type, just use `TAB` to help you.
+  > Notice: If your directory name is too long to type, just use `TAB` to help you.

   And clone your backuped blog by
   ```bash